 Chainsaw safety features

-The chainsaw chain is made from linked sections of metal – it looks a bit like a bicycle chain – and holds the cutting teeth.
-Most of the chainsaws you’ll find will have anti-kickback or low-kickback chains, which reduce the chances of the chain getting stuck in the wood you're cutting, causing the machine to hurtle back towards the head and shoulder of the person using it.
+- Anti-kickback or low-kickback chains reduce the chances of the chain getting stuck in the wood you're cutting, causing the machine to hurtle back towards the head and shoulder of the person using it.

 When the chainsaw chain needs replacing, follow this check list: